-Phillip Easthope, Interim Deputy Chief Executive and Executive Director of Finance
+Phillip Easthope, Executive Director of Finance

 Phillip was appointed as the Trust’s Executive Director of Finance on 08 January 2016, following a period as the Trust’s Interim Executive Director of Finance from 23 March 2015.
 Prior to his appointment, he was the Trust’s Deputy Director of Finance since 2012 and has over 12 years’ experience in NHS finance.
 Phillip is a Fellow of the Association of Chartered Certified Accountants and has completed the NHS Strategic Financial Leadership Programme.

 MB, ChB (Sheffield, 1995) MRCPsych (Royal College of Psychiatrists, 1999)

 Mike trained first in Medicine and then in Psychiatry, and is now Executive Medical Director at Sheffield Health and Social Care NHS Foundation Trust.
 His Board-level responsibilities include medical leadership and management, medical education, revalidation of Doctors, quality governance, clinical effectiveness, Chief Information Officer, Caldicott Guardian, Mental Health Act, quality improvement and delivery, clinical strategy, medicines management and quality improvement models.

 He is also National Specialty Advisor for Adult Mental Health and Chair of the Specialised Commissioning Specialised Mental Health Services Clinical Reference Group at NHS England and NHS Improvement.
 He works clinically as a Consultant Psychiatrist in a Single Point of Access for secondary care.